ChanceyWang/ChanceyWang.github.io/_pages/about.md

 - *2023.05*, Leading Technology Achievement Award at the Data Expo, awarded by Internet Association and Guiyang Science & Technology Bureau.

 # 💻 Professional Experience
-- *2018 - now*, General Manager of Beike Technology Co., Ltd.
+- *2018 - now*, General Manager of Platform, KE Holdings Inc.
   - Managed a production and research team of nearly a thousand people, responsible for the group's technology research and development standards, and in charge of the research and application of core areas such as artificial intelligence, big data, 3D reconstruction, and information security.
   - Led the online and digital construction of Beike, built Beike AI infrastructure and big data system, and is promoting Beike's development from digitalization to industrial intelligence, committed to building Beike into a world-class technology residential service platform.
 Led the research and development of the technology products with industry influence including the consumer applications and platform applications mentioned below.
 - *2016 - 2018*, General Manager of Digital Business Research Group of Wanda Network Technology Group